EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 ## End your job

-You can end your job by as follows:
+You can end your job early as follows:

 * Cancel or delete the job via Open OnDemand.
 See [Browse and manage jobs](../jobs.md#browse-and-manage-jobs).